 Everyone knows drinking water is a good thing, but how much water should we REALLY be drinking.
 The standard answer is always eight glasses of water a day.
 But now news reports are suggesting that there can be a thing as too much water.
 So let’s see what the experts have to say on the subject.

-Between eight to ten glasses a day
+How much water to drink in a day according to weight kg? – Between eight to ten glasses a day

 The European Food Safety Authority says that men should drink about 2.0 litres of fluid per day and women should drink about 1.6 litres of fluid a day.
 That works roughly out to eight glasses of 200mls each for woman and 10 glasses of 200mls each for men.
 But these guidelines are very broad.
 Another excellent guide is to drink 30mls of water per kg of body weight.
 So if you’re 90kgs that equates to 2,7 litres of water.
 The Mayo Clinic’s rule of thumb is “if you drink enough fluid so that you rarely feel thirsty and produce 1.5 litres (6.3) cups or more of colourless, or light yellow urine, your water intake is sufficient.

 Your size, the out-door temperature and how much exercise you’re doing all play a part in how much water you need to drink.
 Lots of exercise on a hot day means you should look at upping your glasses over the eight/ten count.
 You get 20% of water every day through food (providing you’re not on diet) so as rule of thumb, aim to drink at least 2 litres of water a day.